 Also of interest is that Potomac has more people living here who work in computers and math than 95% of the places in the US.

 Of important note, Potomac is also a town of artists.
 Potomac has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Potomac’s character.

-Telecommuters are a relatively large percentage of the workforce: 10.73% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Potomac telecommute to their jobs.
+Overall, about 23.11% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Because of many things, Potomac is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Potomac really has some of the features that families look for when choosing a good community to raise children.
 Is Potomac perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One downside of living in Potomac is that it can take a long time to commute to work.
 In Potomac, the average commute to work is 32.68 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the town, so leaving the car at home and taking transit is often a viable alternative.